- Get Involved

 How to host a NewsTrain workshop

-Please visit this page in 2017 for information on how to apply by Oct.
-1, 2017, to bring a NewsTrain to your town in 2018.
+Please visit this page in early 2017 for the application and deadline to apply to bring a NewsTrain workshop to your town in 2018.

 Hosting NewsTrain brings home affordable training in the skills that matter most to journalists in your area.

 NewsTrain workshops begin with a request from a host committee of local journalists from an area in the United States or Canada.